On finding an obstacle embedded in the rough background medium via the enclosure method in the time domain: Introduction

-In this paper, we employ the Enclosure Method introduced by the author himself in \cite{I1,IE} as a guiding principle for attacking the problem mentinoned above.
-It is a direct method which connectes the unknown discontinuity and the observaton data through the so-called indicator function.
+In this paper, we employ the Enclosure Method introduced by the author himself in \cite{I1,IE} as a guiding principle for attacking the problem mentioned above.
+It is a direct method which connects the unknown discontinuity and the observation data through the so-called indicator function.
 In \cite{I4} the author initiated to apply the method to inverse obstacle problems whose governing equations are given by the heat and wave equations in one-space dimension.
-Now we have several applications of the method to inverse obstacle scattering problems in three-space dimensions whose governing equations are given by the wave equautions \cite{IE0, IW2, IW3, IWCOE}.
+Now we have several applications of the method to inverse obstacle scattering problems in three-space dimensions whose governing equations are given by the wave equations \cite{IE0, IW2, IW3, IWCOE}.
 See \cite{IR} for a review of the results in those papers.
 However, imaging an obstacle through-the wall is still out of the range of the results in those papers.

 Now let us describe the result.

 Let $\tau>0$ and define

 Let $v=v(x,\tau)\in H^1(\Bbb R^n)$ be the weak solution of